deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 Rotation: X: 0 Y: 0  Z: 0
 Scale:    X: 1 Y: 1  Z: 1

-Next, you can then (drag into / add) both cameras into the "empty": "View"
+Next, you can then (drag into / add) the three cameras into the "empty": "View"

 So, now overall your heirarchy expanded should look like so: